 Between working remotely and social distancing these days, does it feel like you’re observing your world from outer space?
 Every day—in every area of our lives—we’re orbiting through the same steps: calculate statistics, rehash strategies, and compare them to your normal life “PM” (that stands for “Prior to March 2020” in this case, but we’ll talk about actual PMs in a minute).

 Your fleet is no exception.
-Your current state may seem downright alien compared to the budget and strategy you started the year with just 4½ months ago.
+Your current state may seem downright alien compared to the budget and strategy you started 2020 with.
 Now you’re looking at utilization statistics, considering cost saving strategies, and contemplating the next best fleet move in this parallel universe.

 It’s time to stop looking into the black hole of what’s already happened, and take one giant leap toward your fleet future.
 Let’s explore your available short-term maintenance and repair options, based on your current utilization patterns.

 If your company was deemed an essential service, the demand placed on your vehicles has likely increased.
 Unfortunately, this added wear and tear can lead to eons of trouble.
 While it’s tempting to cut back on spend in times of economic uncertainty despite steady business volume, don’t lose sight of the long-term impact of your immediate decisions.
 During this sudden spike in utilization, prioritizing preventive maintenance (PM) and repairs is critical to ensure your vehicles are ready to service your customers.

 - Preventive Maintenance – Strictly adhering to PM schedules for your in-demand vehicles is the best way to deter component failures that can hit like a meteor and prematurely take your vehicles out of service.
 This is especially important when order-to-delivery timeframes feel light years long due to irregular OEM factory schedules.

 - Repairs – Functional and safety repairs remain mission critical.
 Keep your vehicles in top operating shape so they remain reliable and ready to serve.